Microsoft Developer Network: Blogs

-MSDN blogs is a series of blogs that were hosted under Microsoft's domain blogs.msdn.com.
-Some blogs are dedicated to a product – e.g. Visual Studio, Internet Explorer, PowerShell – or a version of a product – e.g. Windows 7, Windows 8 – while others belong to a Microsoft employee, e.g. Michael Howard or Raymond Chen.
+MSDN blogs was a series of blogs that were hosted under Microsoft's domain blogs.msdn.com.
+Some blogs were dedicated to a product – e.g. Visual Studio, Internet Explorer, PowerShell – or a version of a product – e.g. Windows 7, Windows 8 – while others belonged to a Microsoft employee, e.g. Michael Howard or Raymond Chen.
 In May 2020, the MSDN and TechNet blogs were closed and the content was archived at Microsoft Docs.

 Social bookmarking

-Social bookmarking on MSDN Social was first launched in 2008, built on a new web platform that has user-tagging and feeds at its core.
-The goal of the social bookmarking application is to provide a method whereby members of the developer community can:
+Social bookmarking on MSDN Social was first launched in 2008, built on a new web platform that had user-tagging and feeds at its core.
+The goal of the social bookmarking application was to provide a method whereby members of the developer community could: